-If anyone understands how difficult it is to start saving for a kid's college education, it's Tim Barnett, a wealth management advisor and co-founder of Caledonia Wealth Management in Boulder, Colorado.
+If anyone understands how difficult it is to start saving for a kid's college education, it's Tim Barnett, a wealth management advisor in Boulder, Colorado.

 Seven years ago, Barnett and his wife had their fifth child.
 Considering his line of work, one might assume Barnett already had four college savings accounts in place and would be opening a fifth within days of the baby's birth.
 In fact, they hadn't started saving for college at all.